Guppy16/Guppy16/README.md

 ### Hi there 👋

 Akash here!
-Currently in my 2nd Year studying General Engineering at the University of Cambridge.
+Currently in my 3rd Year studying Insttrumentations and Control Engineering at the University of Cambridge.

 In a nutshell, I'm enthusiastic to transform designs from ideas to reality.